Getting Around Nepal: The Journey of a Lifetime

 Most of the public transport road maps from the capital city to different places in Nepal.
 You can catch long-route buses from Kalanki, Ratnapark, and Buspark.

-Public buses have reserved seats so, be careful you don’t sit on those seats.
-If you wish to observe beautiful sceneries then, take a window seat.
-Avoid standing on the bus while traveling otherwise you’ll hurt your back and legs during long-distance journeys.
+Public buses have reserved seats; be careful you don’t sit in those seats.
+If you wish to observe beautiful sceneries then, then take a window seat.
+Avoid standing on the bus while traveling, otherwise you’ll hurt your back and legs during long-distance journeys.

 Taxi

-Besides taxis, hired cabs are also available in city areas such as pathao, indrive.
+Besides taxis, hired cabs are also available in city areas such as Pathao and Indrive.
 You can download those apps and hire bikes and cars for transportation.

 The price is fixed when you send a request for the ride.
 So, know the distance you’ll be covering and the cost they are charging for that distance beforehand.
 This is one of the fastest and easiest methods to reach your destination quickly.